 While in Las Vegas in March, I realized that the tales about this city are mostly a pack of lies.
 Here is what I discovered:

-- Shows are very expensive.
+- Shows are expensive.
 Try around $100 per ticket for bad seats at the better shows.

-- Hotels are very expensive.
+- Hotels are expensive.
 My decent but plain room in the MGM Grand would have been over $400 per night if I hadn’t booked it in advance on a conference rate.
-And even then they try to nickel and dime you on everything: $1 per phone call, $11.99 per 24 hours of internet access, $4.50 for each trip to or from the airport (even though the MGM Grand is barely two miles from the airport!—I got a free shuttle in DC for a hotel much further away), $20 per access to the fitness center, etc.
+Even then, they try to nickel and dime you on everything: $1 per phone call, $11.99 per 24 hours of internet access, $4.50 for each trip to or from the airport (even though the MGM Grand is barely two miles from the airport!—I got a free shuttle in DC for a hotel much further away), $20 per access to the fitness center, etc.

 - (The next two items are not complaints.
 They are interesting observations.)
 Plenty of chintzy displays.
 From the statue shows at Caesar’s Palace Forum Shops to the volcano in front of the Mirage, you can pass plenty of time on the chintzy displays.
 Except for the Fountains at Bellagio, all of the shows are low brow shtick.